Frequently Asked Questions

 Do I have to pay for your services?

 No, all of Care Parent Network’s services are free.
-We gladly accept donations to help
+We gladly accept donations to help us provide quality services to all Contra Costa families.

 How do I request an IEP assessment?